-New report estimates operators will lose $300 billion to VoIP Fraud by 2016
+Operators will lose $300 billion to VoIP Fraud

 A new report by Jupiter Research has estimated that VoIP operators may lose up to $300 billion to fraud and billing error by 2016.
 That would account for nearly a quarter of the revenues for VoIP operators today.